flowchain/flowchain-app/README.md

 ## Design Notes

 * Flowchain is designing for Serverless IoT server in a simpilicy way.
+And it is a better approach to write IoT application servers.

 * Flowchain is a **Graph Server** based upon [devify-server](https://github.com/DevifyPlatform/devify-server).

-* Flowchain is a better programming model for IoT application (server).
-Unlike the legacy monolithic application programming model.
+* Unlike the legacy monolithic application programming model.
 Flowchain is the flow-based programming model.

 ## Internals